sglkc/moegi/README.md

   <a href="https://github.com/sglkc/moegi/issues">Request a Feature</a>

   Features lyrics translation for over 100 languages powered by Google Translate, \
-  Korean lyrics romanization with Revised, McCune, and Yale system, and  \
+  Cyrillic lyrics romanization for Russian and Ukrainian language, Chinese lyrics romanization to pinyin in text or ruby format, Korean lyrics romanization with Revised, McCune, and Yale system,  \
   Japanese lyrics romanization to romaji, hiragana, and katakana in different formats including furigana! \
-  *Tested on Google Chrome (120.0.6099.129) and Brave Browser (120.1.61.100) on Linux*
+  *Tested on Google Chrome (122.0.6261.111) and Brave Browser (122.1.63.169) on Linux*

   <br />
 </div>